jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     ![PowerAppsData](./img/PowerAppsData.png)

 20. This will change the appearance of the Power App control on the canvas.
-Click the **Choose App** button, then accept any pop-ups to open Power Apps Studio in a web browser.
+Click the **Choose App** button, then accept any pop-ups to open Power Apps Studio in a web browser.<br>
      ![PowerAppsChooseApp](./img/PowerAppsChooseApp.png)

-21. Select **Power BI - Databricks Form** from the listing and click **Add**.
+21. S>elect **Power BI - Databricks Form** from the listing and click **Add**.

 22. At the next screen, click **Go to Power Apps Studio**.
 It will open up a new tab with the Power App available.